MichaelBlackwell/FortuneAndGlory/README.md

 - Tactical Combat Series
 - Battle Brothers

-Currently this project has only one developer (myself) and will probably remain so.
+I am open to adding additional developers to the project.
+You may reach me at:
+- message me at https://www.facebook.com/marinemike528 (I know Im old)
+- marinemike528@gmail.com
+- michael.blackwell@gitgenie.com

-It is written in Python and uses the Arcade game engine,
+It is written in Python and uses the Arcade game engine.

 I hope to release before the end of this year.